 3 hours.
 Required.
 This class provides an overview of the theoretical, conceptual, and practical issues involved in relating worldviews to psychology, psychopathology, and psychotherapy.
-Emphasis will be placed on the various philosophical and practical ways in which Christian psychologists and theologians have resolved the tensions of faith a basis for continued theological and integrative studies.
-Issues in interpretation will also be explored, with attention given to meaningful application of central themes.
-Implications for professional psychology will be emphasized.
+Emphasis will be placed on the various philosophical and practical ways in which Christian psychologists and theologians have resolved the tensions of faith and practice.
+Practical implications for conducting psychotherapy with people who have spiritual and religious concerns will be explored.